jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Almonds are a member of the peach family.
+⚡<!-- FUNFACT --> Fun fact: There are no clocks in Las Vegas gambling casinos.

 </div>